 Need a quick, fun treat that the whole family will enjoy making together?
-These No Nut Oatmeal Bites are the perfect afternoon snack for kids and adults alike!
+This No Nut Oatmeal Bite Recipe is the perfect afternoon snack for kids and adults alike!

 No Nut Oatmeal Bites

 They love these little treats and I don’t mind serving them to them.
 They feature a nice dose of whole grains (but no gluten) plus healthy fats which can help keep those little bellies feeling full and ready to take on the school day.
 They are very easy to make and can be very frugal as well since you can substitute the ingredients for ones that you have on hand.
-You can find the printable recipe below and email newsletter subscribers can get the free kid’s recipe printable in our resource library!
-(And if you aren’t an email subscriber yet, there is a place to add your email to the list at the end of this blog post.
+You can find the printable recipe below and email newsletter subscribers can get this and other printable recipes for kids in our resource library!
+(If you aren’t an email subscriber yet, there is a place to add your email to the list at the end of this blog post.)

 –You might also enjoy my Oatmeal Raisin Granola Bars Recipe.

 Nut Free Oatmeal Bites Recipe